Close Menu

 Florida Wrongful Death FAQs

-Wrongful death lawsuits are civil legal actions that are designed to hold a person or an entity accountable for causing another’s death through negligent, wrongful, or intentional acts.
-In general terms, wrongful death cases function similarly to personal injury lawsuits in that they seek justice and financial compensation for incidents and damages that could and should have been prevented.
-One way to understand these cases is to view them as personal injury claims where the victim is no longer able to bring legal action on their one.
-Instead, another party will need to bring the wrongful death action.
+Wrongful death lawsuits are civil legal actions that hold a person or an entity accountable for causing another’s death through negligent, wrongful, or intentional acts.
+In general terms, wrongful death cases function similarly to personal injury lawsuits, seeking justice and financial compensation for incidents and damages someone caused or could and should have prevented.

 • The legal duty was breached – Families bringing wrongful death suits must further prove that a legal duty owed to the decedent was breached by the defendant.
-This simply means the defendant failed to uphold their legal obligations, such as when a doctor provides below-standard care in treating the decedent, or when a motorist violates their duty to safely operate a vehicle by driving under the influence or running a red light.
+This simply means the defendant failed to uphold their legal obligations, such as when a doctor provides below-standard care in treating the decedent or when a motorist violates their duty to safely operate a vehicle by driving under the influence or running a red light.
 Breaching a legal duty typically arises from negligence, but it may also involve intentional acts of violence or misconduct.

 • Causation – Proving causation is one of the most important elements of a wrongful death action, and it requires families to show that a defendant more likely than not caused the victim’s death.
-To prove this element, claims must be supported by strong arguments and evidence, and often times expert testimony.
-Such an example would include showing how a doctor’s mistake constituted substandard care, and how that mistake more likely than not caused death.
+To prove this element, claims must be supported by strong arguments and evidence, and often expert testimony.
+Such an example would include showing how a doctor’s mistake constituted substandard care and how that mistake more likely than not caused death.
 One way of explaining causation is to say “but for” the wrongful or negligent conduct, the injury or death would not have occurred.

 Under Florida law, a personal representative of the decedent’s estate must bring a wrongful death action.
-This personal representative may be someone named in the decedent’s will, or someone who represents the estate’s beneficiaries or survivors.
+This personal representative may be someone named in the decedent’s will or someone who represents the estate’s beneficiaries or survivors.
 This representative often brings the claim on behalf of surviving family members, including a decedent’s surviving spouse, children, parents, or other financially dependent beneficiaries.
-The personal representative can be a family member, including a surviving spouse or child, or it can be anyone else selected by the survivors.
-At Freidin Brown, P.A., we guide our clients through the entire process of naming a personal representative.

-Generally, surviving families and representatives typically have two years from the date of death to bring a wrongful death lawsuit.
+Generally, surviving families and representatives typically have two years from the decedent’s date of death to bring a wrongful death lawsuit.
 However, that time limit or “statute of limitations” may be different in certain cases, such as those involving misdiagnosed illnesses or claims against government entities.
 Because the statute of limitations may vary, and because these cases require much time and investigation before a lawyer can file a lawsuit, it is important that families contact a proven and experienced lawyer as soon as possible.

 In some cases, defendants who may be liable for another’s death may face criminal charges, such as in the case of a fatal drunk driving accident.
-It is important to remember that even when criminal cases are involved, they are handled in separate proceedings in criminal court, focus on whether or not a person is guilty of a crime, and use a different burden of proof (beyond a reasonable doubt).
-They do not focus on financial liability for the death, and are not a viable source of compensation for surviving family members.
-As such, families would need to pursue wrongful death actions in civil court, which uses a lower burden of proof (a preponderance of the evidence or “more likely than not”) to determine if a person is financially responsible for another’s death and resulting damages.
+It is important to remember that even when criminal cases are involved, they are handled in separate proceedings in criminal court, focus on whether a person is guilty of a crime, and use a different burden of proof (beyond a reasonable doubt).
+They do not focus on financial liability for the death and are not a viable source of compensation for surviving family members.

 Because criminal and civil actions arising from incidents involving death are separate and distinct matters, the outcome of one does not always indicate the outcome of the other.
 Even if no criminal charges are filed or if defendants are found not guilty in criminal court, they may still be held civilly liable in a wrongful death suit.
 For example, in the case of O.J.
 Simpson, he was found not guilty in his criminal case, but he was held liable in the wrongful death lawsuit brought by the families in civil court.